Towers of London (band): TV series and support dates

 In the spring of 2006, the band travelled to New York City to join The Pogues as support for their annual U.S. Saint Patrick Day shows, at the Best Buy Theater in Times Square.
 The band also opened for Guns N' Roses on two of their 2006 summer UK tour dates, Dirk commented; "Guns N' Roses?
 What more can you say?
 We're going to have it this weekend!".
 During the summer of 2006 the band played on the main stage at the Reading and Leeds Festivals.
 Bravo TV aired a ten-part TV series about the band, after camera crews followed them for around for a year.
 The show, named simply The Towers of London, featured footage of various performances including the 2005 Download Festival which saw them banned from the event.
 Various clips have already been released on the internet, one which shows members of the band assaulting a member of the public after being provoked.
 The show launched on 19 October.

 Dirk Tourette had an altercation with the American band My Chemical Romance, in which he allegedly threw a lit cigarette at the band's drummer Bob Bryar at their in-store performance.
 Members of the band, who attended because of "free booze", got into a scuffle with My Chemical Romance's tour managers.

 In October 2006, Towers of London supported the New York Dolls, on three of their UK tour dates in London, Liverpool and Glasgow.
 The band then released their fifth Single, "I'm A Rat", on 12 February 2007.

 Donny Tourette joined Celebrity Big Brother 5 on 3 January 2007, at the start of the series.
 He left the show after just 48 hours by scaling a wall to escape.

 Following this, he also appeared on the comedy panel game show Never Mind the Buzzcocks.
 During the episode, Tourette was the target of repeated jibes from host Simon Amstell.
 At one point he grabbed his crotch and said to Amstell, "This is what I think of you" to which Amstell replied "You think me a small penis?".
 Later, in an attempt to be controversial, Tourette began smoking.
 "Oh my God!", Amstell declared, "Donny is smoking!
 A cigarette you can legally buy in shops!".
 Tourette was branded "as punk as Enya" after losing his temper when the results were read out (Tourette's team had lost).

+In 2007, The Rev and Snell participated in the Mighty Boosh episode "Journey to the Centre of the Punk" as members of the band Terminal Margaret.

 The band proceeded with a full tour of the United Kingdom in support of the "I'm a Rat" single.
 Towers of London had a lucky escape in February 2007, after a group of teenagers targeted the band with breeze blocks.
 The five-piece were chatting to a group of fans after a gig outside York Fibbers when the incident happened.
 One of the teenagers was caught and handed over to the police.